Certified eProgram for Risk Prevention

 Chapter 5: The Central Nervous System and Overdose

-• Definition: An overdose represents a pathologic level of drug toxicity—at such a magnitude that it overwhelms normal physiological functioning.
+• Article: Definition: An overdose represents a pathologic level of drug toxicity—at such a magnitude that it overwhelms normal physiological functioning.
 Depending on what drug a person has taken, symptoms of an overdose vary.

-• An alcohol overdose happens when you drink more alcohol than your body can safely process.
+• Article: An alcohol overdose happens when you drink more alcohol than your body can safely process.
 Generally, the body can safely process around 1 unit of pure alcohol per hour.

-• (10:07) Central Nervous System: Crash Course A&P #11 - YouTube
+• Video: (10:07) Central Nervous System: Crash Course A&P #11 - YouTube

-• (05:10) What Happens To Your Body During an Overdose? - YouTube
+• Video: (05:10) What Happens To Your Body During an Overdose? - YouTube

-• (05:51) What Happens When You Overdose? - YouTube
+• Video: (05:51) What Happens When You Overdose? - YouTube

-• (05:24) Alcoholism, Causes, Signs and Symptoms, Diagnosis and Treatment. - YouTube
+• Video: (05:24) Alcoholism, Causes, Signs and Symptoms, Diagnosis and Treatment. - YouTube

 • Chapter 5 Quiz: The Central Nervous System and Overdose